-For more than 20 years, the dedicated Rock Hill, South Carolina truck accident attorneys of Schiller & Hamilton have been helping people who have been hurt or lost loved ones in tragic truck wreck crashes.
+For more than 20 years, the dedicated Rock Hill, South Carolina attorneys of Schiller & Hamilton have been helping people who have been hurt or lost loved ones in tragic truck crashes.
 Our respected legal team works tirelessly to pursue the full and fair compensation that accident victims need to recover and move forward with their lives.

-Truck accident cases can be complicated by multiple factors, not the least of which is the trucking company (or motor carrier), which often owns the truck, employs the truck driver, and has a large investment to protect from an insurance claim.
+Truck crash cases can be complicated by multiple factors, not the least of which is the trucking company (or motor carrier), which often owns the truck, employs the truck driver, and has a large investment to protect from an insurance claim.

 Trucking firms move fast to protect their bottom lines after accidents.
 But our attorneys will work aggressively to demand justice for you.

 If you or a family member has been seriously hurt in a collision with a tractor-trailer or some other kind of commercial truck, you can expect to hear from the motor carrier’s insurance company and/or lawyers very quickly.
 They may offer you a fast settlement to try to get you to sign away your rights before you have a clear idea of how your injuries will affect you.
-Protect your legal rights by contacting our skilled Rock Hill truck accident lawyers today.
+Protect your legal rights by contacting a skilled Rock Hill truck accident lawyer today.